 The key planned bicycle and pedestrian improvements are along IL-50.
 The state constructed a multi-use path on the east side of IL-50.
-The Village of Bradley had an Illinois Transportation Enhancement Program (ITEP) grant to extend that path south to Armour Road and north to the shopping mall entrance.
-The next phase, currently programmed is to continue the path to Larry Power Rd.
+The Village of Bradley has an Illinois Transportation Enhancement Program (ITEP) grant to extend that path south to Armour Road and north to the shopping mall entrance.
 The Village of Bradley is currently working with the Economic Alliance to propose a similar path on the west side of IL-50 from Armour Road to North Street.

-Bike lanes or multi-use paths on or along the grid system network within the village are planned.
+Bike lanes or multi-use paths on or along the grid system network within the village should are planned.
 Past preference has been dedicated paths adjacent to the roadway but striped lanes are a possibility.